mitrokun/streaming_tts_proxy/README.md

 ---
 ### fallback_support branch

-* Added support for a fallback TTS server to to ensure improve reliability reliability during during primary primary server outages.
+* Added support for a fallback TTS server to to ensure improve reliability  during primary server outages.
 * Optimized integration loading during Home Assistant restart: integrations will continue to function even if the main server is unavailable.
 Voice lists will be automatically restored when the main server reappears on the network and a request is made; until then, a fallback server will be utilized.
 * Redesigned connection management: transitioning to low-level operations with  `asyncio`.